Archdiocese of Boston implementing new protocols for Ash Wednesday

 Ashes will be sprinkled on the forehead instead of marked in the sign of the cross.

 Pastors will also have the option to distribute the ashes with cotton swabs.
-The swabs would only be used one and then burned after use.
+The swabs would only be used once and then burned after use.

 A pastor will also be allowed to give out packets of ashes for people to bring home to their families.